BACKGROUND CHECK DETAILS

 The following programs require a background check for admission.
-Health programs also require several vaccines to be placed in a clinical.
 Please work directly with your Navigator to complete the necessary steps.

 - Dental Assisting

 The following criminal offenses appearing on a criminal background check will disqualify an applicant for admission to CCCS Nursing, Emergency Medical Services (EMS), and Allied Health Programs.